15110-20 Northwest Freeway

 This Rudy's restaurant (built in 2008) is fully featured with a gas station in front of the restaurant, part of the chain's gimmick.

-A brand-new Service King collision center (the newer signs simply say "Service King Collision" instead of "Service King Collision Repair Center" built and opened in 2020.
+A brand-new Service King collision center (the newer signs simply read "Service King Collision" instead of "Service King Collision Repair Center" built and opened in 2020.
+A few years later it was rebranded as Crash Champions due to a merger.
 (This is listed below Rudy's because it's located after it on the road).

 Trustmark Bank / 14604 Northwest Freeway